-Appendix 1.
-The Bayesian processor of forecasts applied to normal stationary stochastic processes
+Appendix A The Bayesian Processor of Forecasts applied to normal stationary stochastic processes

 Here we prove the results presented in Section 2.2.
-Overall, we prefer to use techniques typically met in the Bayesian statistics literature, such as proportionality of the distributions, and avoid calculating integrals.
+Overall, we prefer to use techniques typically met in the Bayesian statistics literature, such as proportionality of the distributions, and avoid to calculate integrals.
 For example, Marty et al. (2015) used these techniques when they examined the Bayesian processor of output, while Krzysztofowicz (1985) preferred the other way when he examined the BPF.